-- H 3.1 Written procedures must be in place, and must be followed at all times, for the safe disposal of pharmaceutical waste, needles and other sharps. - H 3.2 Procedures relating to H 3.1 must be in strict accordance with the relevant waste disposal regulations. - H 3.3 Medicines must be: - a) used only under the direction of a veterinary surgeon - b) clearly labelled and stored in accordance with the label instructions - c) kept in a secure, lockable store which is: - i) safe from animals, children and birds - ii) separate from food producing areas or food source areas - d) legal for use in the UK - e) administered in accordance with UK and EU legislation. - H 3.4 A nominated person must: - a) be responsible for the management of the medicine store - b) keep appropriate records for stock control purposes. - (j) It is recommended that producers obtain, read and where appropriate, apply the advice contained within the latest version of: - a) 'Guidelines on Responsible Use of Antimicrobials in Poultry Production', issued by the Responsible Use of Medicines in Agriculture (RUMA) Alliance (RUMA, Acorn House, 25 Mardley Hill, Welwyn, Hertfordshire, AL6 0TT; www.ruma.org.uk) - b) 'Code of practice on the responsible use of animal medicines on the farm', issued by the Veterinary Medicine Directorate - c) 'Veterinary Medicines: safe use by farmers and other handlers', issued by the Health and Safety Executive. - H 3.5 All personnel involved in the administration of animal medicines must be competent to do so. - H 3.6 Records must be kept of all administered medications.
+- H 3.1 Written procedures must be in place, and must be followed at all times, for the safe disposal of pharmaceutical waste, needles and other sharps. - H 3.2 LEGAL Procedures relating to H 3.1 must be in strict accordance with the relevant waste disposal regulations. - H 3.3 Medicines must be: - a) used only under the direction of a veterinary surgeon - b) clearly labelled and stored in accordance with the label instructions - c) kept in a secure, lockable store which is: - i. safe from animals, children and birds - ii. separate from food producing areas or food source areas - d) legal for use in the UK - e) administered in accordance with UK legislation. - H 3.4 A nominated person must: - a) be responsible for the management of the medicine store - b) keep appropriate records for stock control purposes.

+It is recommended that producers obtain, read and where appropriate, apply the advice contained within the latest version of:

+- a) Guidelines on Responsible Use of Antimicrobials in Poultry Production, issued by the Responsible Use of Medicines in Agriculture (RUMA) Alliance (RUMA, Acorn House, 25 Mardley Hill, Welwyn, Hertfordshire, AL6 0TT; www.ruma.org.uk) - b) Code of practice on the responsible use of animal medicines on the farm, issued by the Veterinary Medicine Directorate - c) Veterinary Medicines: safe use by farmers and other handlers, issued by the Health and Safety Executive. - H 3.5 All personnel involved in the administration of animal medicines must be competent to do so. - H 3.6 Records must be kept of all administered medications. - H 3.7 NEW Antibiotics must only be used when necessary, and always used responsibly.